-- Appraisal services on and off line
+- Appraisal services on and offline

 - Local antique and collectible dealers

-Auction Selling Prices
+Check Recent Auction Selling Prices

-Online Price Guides
+Consult Online Price Guides

-Written Price Guides
+Look at Written Price Guides

 Price guides for collectibles are available in books that usually focus on a specific type of collectible.
 Most are published yearly to keep current with market trends.
-Price guides can cover general collectibles or a specific type of collectible.
-Several examples of collectible price guides include:
+Price guides can cover general collectibles or a specific type of item.
+The following are a few examples of collectible price guides:

-Local Antique and Collectible Dealers
+Talk to Local Antique and Collectible Dealers

 You can also stop by your local antique shop to see if someone there might be willing to help.
 Although most antique and collectible dealers are not able to give you a formal appraisal since they are not certified appraisers, many will give you their professional opinion as to the collectible's value, or will help you locate someone in the area who is a certified appraiser.